Historiography of the War of 1812

 The historiography of the War of 1812 reflects the numerous interpretations of the conflict, especially in reference to the war's outcome.
 The historical record has interpreted both the British and Americans as victors in the conflict, with substantial academic and popular literature published to support each claim.
+Militarily historians hold the view that the war ended in a draw or stalemate.

 The British viewed the War of 1812 as a minor theatre that was overshadowed by key victories at the Battle of Trafalgar in 1805 and the Battle of Waterloo in 1815, leading to the Pax Britannica.
 In the United States and Upper Canada, nationalistic mythology around the war took hold following its conclusion.
 (Note: Theodore Roosevelt commented: "Latour is the only trustworthy American contemporary historian of this war, and even he at times absurdly exaggerates the British force and loss, Most of the other American 'histories' of that period were the most preposterously bombastic works that ever saw print.
 But as regards this battle, none of them are as bad as even such British historians as Alison. ...
 The devices each author adopts to lessen the seeming force of his side are generally of much the same character.
 For instance, [at New Orleans] Latour says that 800 of Jackson's men were employed on works at the rear, on guard duty, etc., and deducts them; James, for precisely similar reasons, deducts 553 men. ...
 Almost all British writers underestimate their own force and enormously magnify that of the Americans.")

 With the failure of the invasion of British Canada advancing the concept of Canadian identity, Canada remained a distinct region that would continue to evolve into a nation.
 Americans were able to enforce their sovereignty, and both the restoration of honor and what has been called the Second War of Independence are important themes in American historiography, and are considered significant results by historians.
 Indigenous nations are generally held to have lost in the war.